everythingishacked/burpsuite-custom-extension/README.md

 ### Custom Burp Suite extension in Python

-This example extension replicates the infamous 'CloudToButt' nrowserr plugin by modifying response bodies.
+This example extension replicates the infamous 'CloudToButt' browser plugin by modifying response bodies.

 For a full tutorial walkthrough, see https://youtu.be/zH0_7Ayfxc4